-Heart recruits and supports volunteers as tutors for students in high-poverty elementary schools.
-School staff recommend students who are below grade level in math.
-Heart then assesses each student to determine their individual gaps in understanding.
-Volunteers provide instruction at each student’s level in 30 minute tutoring sessions twice per week during the school day.
+Heart Tutoring recruits and supports volunteers as tutors for students in high-poverty elementary schools.
+School staff recommends students who are below grade level in math.
+Heart Tutoring then assesses each student to determine their individual gaps in understanding.
+Volunteers provide instruction at each student’s level in 30-minute tutoring sessions twice per week during the school day.
 In addition to providing academic support, tutors act as mentors, providing much-needed encouragement that can have a positive impact on students’ confidence and enthusiasm towards academics.

-Volunteers are effective within a commitment of just one hour per week because of Heart’s curriculum and on-site support.
+Volunteers are effective within a commitment of just one hour per week because of Heart Tutoring’s curriculum and on-site support.